Find Affordable College Courses

 $11,135 Average Tuition & Fees

-Texas State University did quite well in this year’s ranking of the best value schools for computer engineering students.
-It came in at #7 on the list.
-Texas State is a fairly large public school located in the small city of San Marcos.
+Texas State University came in at #7 in this year’s edition of the Best Value Computer Engineering Schools in Texas ranking.
+Texas State is a very large public school located in the city of San Marcos.

 The average tuition and fees for an in-state undergraduate at Texas State are $11,135 a year.